mra-ezera/Banking-Solution/README.md

 **Create MySQL container:**

-The database initialization process ensures that migrations and data filling are executed only if the database is empty.
+When the application runs for the first time and the database is empty, the initialization process automatically creates the necessary database tables and populates them with test data from Banking-Solution\Banking\Data\init.sql

 ```
 docker compose up -d --build